 Dark Sky Discovery Sites are a nationwide network of places that provide great views of the dark skies and which are accessible to everyone.
 They are located away from direct street lighting and have good sightlines that aren’t blocked by buildings or trees.
 The sites are generally freely accessible to the public at all times.
 In short, Dark Sky Discovery Sites are the top local spots in Northumberland to see the stars.
 So where are the best Dark Sky Discovery Sites from Herding Hill Farm?

 Go Stargazing has an excellent map showing the best stargazing sights in Northumberland.
 We are lucky to have three Dark Sky Discovery Sites less than 5 minutes’ drive from our Haltwhistle campsite.

 Walltown Quarry and Crags is a haven for wildlife, as well as being an excellent starting point for walks along Hadrian’s Wall.
 The views are spectacular.
 There is a Visitor Centre and a Peace Labryinth which gives you a chance to walk through thousands of willow plants in 20 different colours.
-It is also the perfect place to view the dark skies, with an events space being built during 2020.
+It is also the perfect place to view the Northumberland dark skies, with a new events space.

-Avoid the use of artificial light outdoors wherever possible.
+Avoid the use of artificial light outdoors wherever possible when watching the Northumberland dark skies from your stargazing pod.
 This includes fairy lights.
 Make sure any outside lights are fully shielded or angled downwards, so that no light shines up into the night sky.
 Cool-white LED lighting can be disruptive to nocturnal wildlife so choose LED lights that emit a warm-white light.
 Avoid over-lighting and glare by choosing a low wattage LED light.
 A modern 5w LED bulb is equivalent to a 60w incandescent light bulb and is ideal for most domestic uses.